Nebela tincta galeata

 Nebela tincta f. galeata Jung, 1936

-Diagnosis: The test is wide pyriform, with a lateral keel about 5 µm wide, laterally compressed, with a small lateral pore on each side.
-The test is composed of small oval particles likely obtained from preys (i.e. euglyphid testate amoebae).
-The aperture is oval, linear.
+Diagnosis: The test is broadly pyriform, laterally compressed, and bears a lateral keel approximately 5 µm wide.
+A small lateral pore is present on each side.
+The test is composed of small oval particles, likely obtained from prey (i.e., euglyphid testate amoebae).
+The aperture is oval and linear.

-Remarks: This species resembles Nebela aliciae, which is smaller.
-It is well possible that shells in other populations have larger or smaller dimensions.
+Remarks: This form resembles Nebela aliciae, which is smaller.
+It is quite possible that shells in other populations exhibit larger or smaller dimensions.

 Nebela tincta f galeata